Welcome to our guide on Instagram’s algorithm!

 3. Pay attention to hashtags

-Hashtags are primarily used for post categorization and are a great help for all users looking for something like a place to travel, restaurants, fitness, etc.
+Instagram Hashtags are primarily used for post categorization and greatly help all users looking for something like a place to travel, restaurants, fitness, etc.

 Use hashtags strategically and with relevancy in mind when creating new posts.

 Hashtags can get you discovered by people who don’t follow you but look for content such as yours.

 4. Cross-promote Instagram content

 With so many new features on the horizon, Instagram has become a great place for cross-promotion for your Instagram account.

 Creators and Instagram influencers can experiment with the various features offered by Instagram and promote themselves or their products with quality content on reals through IGTV videos, relevant hashtags, or stories.

 Read more: How much do IG influencers make?

 5. Check Instagram Analytics